finisterra-io/github-onboarding/README.md

 ## Finisterra API token secret

 You need to crete a Github secret called `GITHUB_TOKEN` with the finisterra api token.
+That can be obtained from https://app.finisterra.io

 ## Workflows